 MASTER OF EDUCATION

-Graduate students may pursue 10 different major programs for teacher certification.
-Degree programs are designed for fifth-year level certification.
+Graduate students may pursue 10 different major programs for certification.
+With the exception of Educational Leadership, degree programs are designed for fifth-year level certification.
 Education courses are offered in founda- tions, teaching fields, research and statistics.
 The following array depicts the 10 major programs

 of study, identifies the college offering each specific program and provides the telephone numbers for each.